brasilicioh/brasilicioh/README.md

 # Hey 👋, I'm Brasilicio

-A High School student and aspiring Full Stack developer.
+A high school student at IFRN and a Fullstack development intern.

 ## About Me
 ✨ Programming since 2024
-📚 Currently learning React Native and Next.js
+📚 Currently learning React Native and Nest.js
-🚀 Working on personal projects and exploring modern web development
+🚀 Working on personal projects, exploring modern web development, and working as a Backend developer
-🎯 Goals: work in development and, in the future, become a teacher

 ## 🚀 Tech Stack
 <div align="left">